 Increasing SaaS product adoption encourages your customers to detect new items and elements.
 And also, your customers can discover new features of an existing product.
 Plus, it enables them to become long-term users.
 For the most successful companies, higher adoption is indispensable for higher revenue.

 You know, it’s the fundamental of a SaaS business model.
 You have to sell your SaaS product every month to your customers.
-Product adoption process provides a more advanced customer success by increasing the average lifetime value and the conversion rate of the trial to the subscribed user and free to paying user.
+The product adoption process provides a more advanced customer success by increasing the average lifetime value and the conversion rate of the trial to the subscribed user and free to paying users.

 Amazing, like a swiss knife for product teams, isn’t it?

-Let’s dive into how to measure product adoption first, and then to how to increase it.
+Let’s dive into how to measure product adoption first, and then how to increase it.

 How to measure product adoption?

 There is an obvious fact that most software people do not actually have adequate knowledge and understanding of adoption.

 Apart from classical visitor to user, the user to customer rates, there’s a whole different area to measure new feature adoption.